Henry Wetherby Benchley

-Henry Wetherby Benchley (February 20, 1822 – February 24, 1867) was an American politician who served in the Massachusetts Senate and as the 22nd Lieutenant Governor of Massachusetts.
-In the 1850s, he was one of the founders of the Republican Party.
+Henry Wetherby Benchley (February 20, 1822 – February 24, 1867) was an American politician who served in the Massachusetts Senate and as the 22nd lieutenant governor of Massachusetts.
+During the 1850s, he was one of the founders of the Republican Party.

 Biography

 Benchley's immigrant ancestor was William Benchley, who had settled in Rhode Island from Wales.
-By the 1840s, Benchley's line had moved from Smithfield, Rhode Island to Worcester, Massachusetts.
-He married Julia and they had two sons, Charles and Julian.
-Benchley became active in regional politics, helping found the Republican Party in the 1850s.
-He also served in the Massachusetts Senate from Worcester, and was elected as Lieutenant Governor of Massachusetts in the mid-1850s.
+By the 1840s, Benchley's family had relocated from Smithfield, Rhode Island to Worcester, Massachusetts.
+He married Julia Ann Goddard and they had two sons, Charles and Julian.
+Benchley became active with regional politics, helping found the Republican Party during the 1850s.
+He also served in the Massachusetts Senate from Worcester, and was elected as Lieutenant Governor of Massachusetts during the mid-1850s.

-After Julia's death in 1854, Benchley arranged for relatives to care for his sons and went to Texas to oppose the institution of slavery.
-He was arrested and jailed in Houston for helping run an Underground Railroad station.
+After Julia's death in 1854, Benchley arranged for relatives to care for his sons and went to Texas to oppose slavery.
+He was arrested and jailed in Houston for helping manage an Underground Railroad station.
 This was after the Fugitive Slave Law of 1850 was passed, which increased penalties for anti-slavery activism.
 He died in Houston in 1867 after the Civil War ended.